 When threat modeling methodologies first moved from theory to application in the early 2000s, completing one model for every 40 hours of personnel resource was considered acceptable.
-However, now that regulatory pressures and financial consequences are pushing threat modeling into the information security mainstream, organizations are discovering the practical limitations of their traditional threat modeling process.
+Increasingly, internal compliance, external regulatory pressures and financial consequences are pushing threat modeling as a required cybersecurity activity.
+Organizations are discovering the practical limitations of their traditional threat modeling process.

-They are pressed to develop a scalable threat modeling practice that can handle, not just fifty to sixty models per year, but hundreds or thousands of models which can be updated quickly as applications are updated or whenever a new threat is cataloged.
+DevOps teams nowadays are pressured to build security in as early as possible.
+Shift security left and ensure every end is practicing security.
+Security is everyone’s responsibility, not a specific team.
+With all this said, there is an increasing need to develop a scalable threat modeling practice that can handle, not just fifty to sixty models per year, but hundreds or thousands of models.
+Threat modeling software users should also be able to make changes quickly as applications are updated or whenever a new threat is cataloged.

 What Scalable Threat Modeling Means to the Organization

-Simply put, a scalable threat modeling practice means that the security personnel can gain effectiveness, efficiency, and momentum in all their efforts – resulting in organization-wide incorporation of security measures.
-But if each threat model consumes 40 subject matter expertise hours, this output will be little more than an unrealized pipe dream, especially in an agile development methodology now mainstream with many organizations.
+Simply put, a scalable threat modeling practice provides security personnel with effectiveness, efficiency, and momentum in all their efforts.
+This results in an effective, organization-wide implementation of security measures.
+But if each threat model consumes 40 subject matter expertise hours, this output will amount to little more than an unrealized pipe dream, especially in an agile development methodology now par with the course for many organizations.

-Furthermore, an enterprise-wide scalable threat modeling process enables the security department to sync their efforts with the strategic business objectives discussed in the C-Suite.
+An enterprise-wide scalable threat modeling process enables the security department to sync their efforts with the strategic business objectives discussed in the C-Suite.
 This, then, drives the implementation of security objectives throughout the organization.
-Security personnel will be able to stop chasing after urgent emergencies and start systematically implementing organizational long-term initiatives.
+Security personnel will be able to stop chasing after urgent emergencies, e.g. a data breach, and be proactive in systematically implementing organizational long-term initiatives.
 Obtaining to that level of maturity involves three key pillars of a scalable threat modeling practice.

-If creating a single application threat model consumes 40 resource hours, then that one resource can – at most – theoretically create 50 threat models per year.
-However, the reality is that each threat model will need to be updated multiple times as the applications undergo numerous enhancements.
+If creating a single application threat model consumes 40 resource hours, then one resource can – at most – theoretically create 50 threat models per year.
+However, the reality is that each threat model will need to be updated multiple times as the applications undergo numerous enhancements and improvements.
 Additionally, each threat model will need to be updated every time the company’s catalog of threats is updated.
 While a single resource could theoretically complete up to 50 models per year, a more realistic estimate might be 20-30 unique models.

-However, consider the effect your security team could achieve if each personnel resource, rather than being able to complete only 20 – 30 unique application threat models could instead complete 150-250 unique threat models.
+However, consider the effect your security team could achieve if each personnel resource, rather could instead complete 150-250 unique threat models.
 Moreover, what if each of those unique threat models could be updated to match application revisions in just minutes rather than in days?
-And how much efficiency would your team gain if every time the threat catalog was updated, each threat model could be updated with the click of a button?
+Keep in mind the efficiency your team would gain if every time the threat catalog was updated, if each threat model could be updated with the click of a button?

-Most organizations have a mature SDLC process with various tools automating the development process at different stages.
-Tools like CMDB, Developer IDE, Bug Tracking, and established vulnerability and pen-testing procedures are already in use through the SDLC process.
+Most organizations have a mature SDLC or CDLC process with various tools that automate the development process at different stages.
+Tools like CMDB, Developer IDE, Bug Tracking, plus established vulnerability and penetration testing procedures are already in use throughout the SDLC process.
 For scalable threat modeling to be practically realized, it has to integrate with these tools to provide seamless output to the development and security teams.